n1ceh4t/Ares-NiceHat/README.md

 + Ported Server and Client to Python 3
 + Added username to login for 'better security'
 + C++ client source included.
-  - Currently working on a windows port written in native c++
-  - Credit to the http request library goes to: https://github.com/elnormous/HTTPRequest
+  - Uses http request library: https://github.com/elnormous/HTTPRequest
   - Reworked the UI a tad.
   - Simple obfuscation for the requests between client and server.
   - Added catch-all for IP addresses whose location were unable to be determined.